Engineering Management MSc

 After you leave the University, you can get help, advice and support for up to 5 years from our Careers and Employability service as you advance in your career.

 What you'll study on this MSc Engineering Management degree course

-Each unit on this course is worth a certain number of credits.
-You need to study units worth a total of 180 credits.
+Each module on this course is worth a certain number of credits.
+You need to study modules worth a total of 180 credits.

 - Individual MSc Project